FTBpro/go-workshop/INSTALL_GO.md

 If you got a similar output, you're ready to Go :)

-Go can be developed using a set of standard tools using only the commandline, but ain't nobody got time for that.
+Go can be developed using a set of standard tools using only the commandline, but ain't nobody got time for that!

 ## Code Editor